base mujer poses anime

 Many aspiring artists struggle with creating natural and dynamic poses.
-It’s frustrating, isn’t it?
-You want your characters to look lifelike and engaging, but sometimes they end up looking stiff or awkward.
+Frustrating, right?
+You want your characters to look lifelike and engaging, but sometimes they end up looking stiff or awkward instead.

 Well, they help you get the proportions and basic structure right before adding more details.